ballerina-guides/integration-tutorials/transform-message-formats/README.md

     HospitalReservation hospitalReservation = transform(payload);
     ```

-- Send the transformed payload to the hospital service and get the response.
+- Use the transformed payload in the request to the hospital service and get the response.
 Here, The `hospital_id` and `category` values are used as path parameters.

     ```ballerina
     ReservationResponse|http:ClientError resp =
                     hospitalServiceEP->/[payload.hospital_id]/categories/[category]/reserve.post(hospitalReservation);
     ```

-    The transformed payload (`hospitalReservation`) is passed directly as an argument to the remote method call.

 - The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `INFO`, `DEBUG`, and `ERROR` log levels.

-- Use the `is` check to check whether the response is `ReservationResponse` and return it as is (i.e., reservation successful).
+- Use the `is` check to check whether the response is a `ReservationResponse` and return it as is (i.e., reservation successful).

     ```ballerina
     if resp is ReservationResponse {